 Secondly, Amish furniture makers typically have a lot of experience.
 One reason for this is the apprentice-style system (mentioned above) which many Amish youth enter at a young age.
 When their English counterparts are beginning to contemplate which college to attend, Amish youth often already have a couple years’ experience in the furniture shop under their belts.
 This “experience advantage” means an Amish furniture shop owner may even have a decade of furniture work behind him before an English competitor has even begun learning the trade.

 Where to find Amish furniture in New Jersey?
 As mentioned above, no Amish live in New Jersey.
 However, visiting an Amish furniture craftsmen in a community outside New Jersey is certainly possible.
 One obvious option is the large Amish settlement at Lancaster County, PA.
 Other Amish communities can be found across New York state (see the “Amish State Guide” in the main menu for more).
 Visiting an Amish furniture shop in person gives a chance to see firsthand how furniture is produced, speak with the owner and craftsmen (often the same person), and even place a custom order, which many Amish furniture makers are equipped to handle.
 The unique experience of visiting an Amish furniture shop is not something to be had in New Jersey, and one more reason to consider buying Amish furniture direct from the source.
 Alternatively, New Jersey Amish furniture suppliers can be found across the state, within reach of Newark, Trenton, Camden, Jersey City, and other Garden State locations.
 Amish furniture sellers often have large showrooms where you can browse furniture, or place a custom order to be fulfilled by an Amish craftsman.
-Finally, New Jerseyans can order Amish furniture direct from one of many online Amish furniture resources.
+Finally, New Jerseyans can order Amish furniture direct from one of many.
 Online Amish furniture sellers often offer shipping (in some cases free) to New Jersey and other states.